There are regular ‘ol store bought granola bars, and then there are Molasses & Ginger Chew Granola Bars.

 - Line a 9" x 9" baking sheet with parchment paper leaving extra parchment paper on the sides to create handles, and set aside.

-- Add the molasses, brown sugar, coconut oil, vanilla extract, powdered ginger, and salt to a small saucepan and put over medium heat.
-Stir to combine.
-Heat until the sugar is dissolved, about 5 mins.
+In a small saucepan, add the molasses, brown sugar, coconut oil, vanilla extract, powdered ginger, and salt and put over medium heat.
+Stir while heating until the sugar is dissolved, about 5 mins.

 In a large bowl, mix together the oats, pecans, candied ginger.
 Pour in the molasses mixture and combine well.
 Scoop the mixture into the pan lined with parchment and use a spatula to press the mixture firmly down until everything is smooth and firmly packed.